-By nature, our work has an international flavour, collaborating with artists and practitioners from as varied a background as the UK, Iran, Europe, India, Japan and Turkey.
+Our work has an international flavour, collaborating with artists and practitioners from varied backgrounds, such as the UK, Iran, Germany, Italy, Poland, India, Japan, Spain, Chile, Greece and Turkey.

 The driving force behind the creation of the company was frustration with the relegation of immigrant culture to terms such as minority ethnic, political, human rights, all categories designed to create an alien other out of the immigrant that made sure they remain firmly separate from the main structure of society.